deepu-5656/Music_Player/README.md

 #### Step 1: Install XAMPP
 If you don’t have XAMPP installed, you can download and install it by following these steps:

+i.
 Go to the XAMPP download page.
+ii.
 Choose the version suitable for your operating system (Windows, macOS, or Linux) and download the installer.
+iii.
 Run the installer and follow the setup instructions.
+iv.
 Once installed, launch the XAMPP Control Panel.

 #### Step 2: Start Apache and MySQL Services
 Open the XAMPP Control Panel.